OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

     }
 },
 ```
-Added "workbook, document and presentation" in scopes, these are for Excel, Word and PowerPoint.
+Added "workbook, document and presentation" in `scopes`, these are for Excel, Word and PowerPoint.
 ```
 "requirements": {
                 "scopes": [